qd-seg/quickdraw/README.md

 ### Development

-Various scripts have been provided to start up development servers for each component of the project.
+Various scripts have been provided to start up development servers for each module of the project.
 These servers allow for quick iteration, avoiding lengthy build processes and deployment procedures.

 ##### REST API Server